Article/Mention

 The Guardian: Texas oil industry faces prospect of collapse amid Covid-19 losses

-Roughly 60% of the bankruptcies of American oil producers from the beginning of the year until the end of May were in Texas alone, according to data from the law firm Haynes and Boone.
+Roughly 60% of the bankruptcies of American oil producers from the beginning of the year until the end of May were in Texas alone, according to data from the law firm Haynes Boone.
 Workers in the West Texas oil patch saw the signs when the wells they worked in or supported started closing, rendering them jobless.
 Major exploration and production firms like Exxon Mobil, Chevron were shutting in, creating a domino effect of job cuts for oilfield services companies that support them.

 To read the full article, click